hellokathy/6300Spring15Team10Mirror/Project1/ProjectPlan.md

 This phase will be where a decision is made regarding the best way to develop the system specified in the requirements.
 Once detailed requirements are complete we will begin the software design by determining the objects needed for the
 system and what relations they have with one another, not by writing any actual code, but by representing these
 relationships with diagrams.
-Once a complete set of diagrams, detailing the design of the system, and the contents of
+Once a complete set of diagrams detailing the design of the system and the contents of
 the user documentation (textual man page) is complete, the next phase will begin.

 **Coding and Debugging**

 In this phase, the design is implemented by the developers through code and a rough product begins to emerge.
 A
 detailed design is needed to ensure that all necessary code, and no extraneous code, is written to complete the
 desired project.
-To ensure success in all parts of the system, debugging and testing will be done as issues come up
+To ensure success in all parts of the system, debugging and light testing will be done as issues come up
 or after a section has been completed.
 Once enough rounds of testing and coding have been completed and a product
-exists that fully implements the detailed design, This phase will be complete.
+exists that fully implements the detailed design, this phase will be complete.

 **System Testing**

-Once the Coding and Debugging phase is complete and a full product exists, that product must be thoroughly tested.
+Once the coding and debugging phase is complete and a full product exists, that product must be thoroughly tested.
-The goal of this phase will be to discover any inconsistencied between the completed system and the requirements;
+The goal of this phase will be to discover any inconsistencies between the completed system and the requirements.
-this will be through a detailed set of test cases that will be designed with specific requirements in mind and executed
+This will be through a detailed set of test cases that will be designed with specific requirements in mind and executed
 on the system.
-The team cannot be confident in the product until all tests have been passed without issue and the
+The team cannot be confident in the product until all tests pass without issue and the
 system is successful in meeting all of the customer requirements.

 3-Team